 We suggest you keep it simple and choose something you’ll enjoy!

-Once again supporters have been using their imagination and energy to come up with a variety of fundraising activities in 2022, boosting our funds by £20,454.
+Once again supporters have been using their imagination and energy to come up with a variety of fundraising activities in 2023, boosting our funds by more than £20,000.
 Thank you to everyone involved for giving your time to organise, take part in, and support these fundraisers.

 Over the past year there have been a host of fun and inspirational fundraisers and events – here’s just a few of them.